NFL to fine more than 100 players and two dozen team employees for selling Super Bowl tickets over face value | News Channel 3-12

 All NFL players are allowed to purchase two tickets to the Super Bowl at face value.

 The Philadelphia Eagles defeated the Kansas City Chiefs, 40-22, in Super Bowl LIX in New Orleans.
-This year’s game is scheduled to be held in Santa Clara, California, on Februrary 8.
+This year’s game is scheduled to be held in Santa Clara, California, on Feburary 8.

 The-CNN-Wire